INSEAD MBA Program – A Complete Overview

 Embarking on an INSEAD MBA journey is a transformative experience that combines academic excellence, global perspectives, and career advancement.

-In this comprehensive overview, we delve into every aspect of the INSEAD MBA program, providing insights into the Class of 2023 profile, the employment reports for the Class of 2022, salary distributions across industries and locations, the meticulously crafted curriculum, fees and related expenditures, scholarship opportunities, and the intricacies of the admissions process.
+In this comprehensive overview, we delve into every aspect of the INSEAD MBA program, providing insights into the Class of 2026 profile, the employment reports for the Class of 2024, salary distributions across industries and locations, the meticulously crafted curriculum, fees and related expenditures, scholarship opportunities, and the intricacies of the admissions process.

 Join us as we navigate the multifaceted landscape of INSEAD, uncovering the elements that make it a globally acclaimed hub for leadership development.

-INSEAD MBA Class profile
+INSEAD MBA Class Profile: Who Gets In?

-INSEAD’s MBA class profile includes approximately 900 – 1,000 students across two intakes in January and August.
+INSEAD’s MBA class profile includes approximately 900 – 950 students across two intakes in January and August.

 The average age of students is 29 years, with a range of 3-8 years of work experience.
 The class is highly diverse, comprising individuals from 110 different nationalities, and 38% of the students are women.
-Geographically, the class is distributed across various regions, with 37% in Europe, 34% in Asia Pacific, 12% in North America, 9% in South America, 5% in the Near/Middle East, and 4% in Africa.

 Here is an overview of INSEAD class profile of its MBA program